AI assistant — not human

 When a user account is deleted, their OneDrive content is retained for 30 days by default (configurable up to 10 years via retention policy).
 The user designated manager receives delegated access to the departed employee OneDrive.
 After the retention period, content is permanently deleted.
 For SharePoint, team content persists regardless of individual departures because it is owned by the site, not the user.
 This is a critical reason to store team-critical documents in SharePoint rather than OneDrive — employee turnover should never put organizational knowledge at risk.
 EPC Group implements offboarding workflows that ensure zero data loss during transitions.

-EPC Group designs SharePoint and OneDrive coexistence strategies for enterprise organizations.
-From storage architecture to compliance governance, we ensure your Microsoft 365 file platform works for IT and end users.
+EPC Group develops coexistence strategies for SharePoint and OneDrive in large organizations.
+We concentrate on key areas to make your Microsoft 365 file platform effective for both IT and end users: